How Does A Website be Seen as Authoritative?

 Filed: March 15, 2013

 Methods, systems, and apparatus, including computer programs encoded on computer storage media, for obtaining authoritative search results.
 One of the methods includes receiving a first search query.
 First search results responsive to the first search query are obtained.
-Based on the first search query or the first search results, an authoritative search result that identifies a resource on a site that is authoritative for the first search query is obtained.
-A ranking of the authoritative search result and the one or more first search results is generated, and the ranking of the authoritative search result and the one or more first search results is provided in response to the first search query.
+Based on the first search query or the first search results, an authoritative search result that identifies a resource on an authoritative site for the first search query is obtained.
+A ranking of the authoritative search result and the one or more first search results is generated.
+The ranking of the authoritative search result and the one or more first search results is provided in response to the first search query.

-There were some really interesting points raised in the patent, which makes the whole thing worth spending time reading carefully:
+There were some fascinating points raised in the patent, which makes the whole thing worth spending time reading carefully:

 2. The patent described “Mapping” keywords on pages on the Web as sources of information for that authoritative site database.

-4. Google may calculate confidence scores, which represent a likelihood that a keyword, if received in a query, refers to a specific authoritative site.
+4. Google may calculate confidence scores, which represent a likelihood that a keyword refers to a specific authoritative site if received in a query.